 Today’s organisations are under more pressure than ever when it comes to keeping, expanding, and attracting new customers.
 As such, innovation is essential, which is where Predictive and Prescriptive analytics, not analysis, can really help.

 Predictive and Prescriptive analytics involves the programmatic study of data to uncover potential trends, to investigate the effects of decisions or events, or to evaluate the performance of a given tool or scenario.
 As analytics has evolved from descriptive, to predictive and now to prescriptive, businesses will have to evolve as well and embrace new processes.
 By using an augmented analytic process, organisations can automatically find, visualise, and narrate potentially important data correlations.
 Often the best way to achieve this is to add AI and Machine Learning (ML) to your data analytics arsenal.

-Augmented analytics platforms can take large amounts of data and organise and “clean” the data so it can be usable for future analysis, essentially speeding up the process of grouping and aligning the data so the predictions and patterns in the data are more easily recognised and acted upon.
+Augmented analytics platforms can take large amounts of data and organise and “clean” them to be usable for future analysis This process will speed up grouping and aligning the data, so predictions and patterns are more easily recognised and acted upon.
 Again, AI and ML can speed up and improve the accuracy of this process.

 Novon consider AI and ML as inseparable technologies, fitting together to achieve the ultimate accuracy in predictive and prescriptive analytics.

 For Novon, one of the most important new tech development of this past decade has been the practical success of deep learning (popularly known as “artificial intelligence” or “AI”), the sophisticated statistical analysis of lots and lots of data.
 In the coming decade, data will continue to beget data, to break boundaries, to drive innovation and profits, and create new challenges and concerns, most often about the privacy and security of data.